 The fortress sits just outside of the walled city, and was built by the Spaniards during the 16th century to protect the city from possible invasions.
 It costs 25,000 pesos for visitors to enter.

 Cartagena is a photographers dream.
 There are so many wonderful things to admire and photograph!

 Cartagena experiences warm tropical weather year-round.
 October experiences the highest rainfall, so you may want to avoid travelling to Cartagena in October.

 A minimum of 4 nights is recommended in Cartagena to experience all the city has to offer.

 If coming Internationally, you will fly into Cartagena Airport.
 From Cartagena Airport, you can get to the Walled City/Old City for 10.000 Colombian Pesos ($5).

 A popular way to get to Cartagena from Central America/Panama is sailing through the San Blas Islands.
 This costs between $375 and $550 and goes for 4 nights and 5 days, all-inclusive.
-This is the same cost as flying from Panama to Colombia so if you are coming from central I recommend this option.
+This is the same cost as flying from Panama to Colombia so if you are coming from Central America, I recommend this option.
 The San Blas Islands are amazing.

 If you do need a taxi, they are cheap but make sure you agree on a price before you get in.